dcsil/VChart/product_research/ux_research.md

 Also, logout button shouldn’t be on every screen, making her wanting to quit the app, which is not desirable.
 There's no way to change account settings, maybe add account settings/preferences?

+"App is very direct – goes to patient list immediately after login.
+If additional features are added later, consider a menu/sidebar."

 ### Shaveena Jeyaraj
+"Flow of the app is good" but some potential suggestions:

 Login Screen:
 - Normally there is no forgot password option, dealt with by IT (they set it all up and deal with it)